 \section{Conclusion}

-In this work, we demonstrate that it is possible to predict which samples will be memorized by a language model in a classification setting.
-Our metric, based on Pointwise Sliced Mutual Information, is computationally efficient, and it can be utilized from the early stages of training.
-We provide a theoretical justification for our approach, and we validate its effectiveness on three different language model architectures fine-tuned on three different classification datasets.
-Moreover, we provide default hyperparameters to make our method easily applicable by practitioners willing to audit models under realistic conditions.
-We view this method as a first step towards developing useful tools to evaluate models during training, understand the privacy risks they entail, and prevent unintended memorization in the most efficient way.
+In this work, we demonstrate that it is possible to predict which samples will be memorized by a language model fine-tuned in a classification setting.
+Our approach significantly outperforms the only existing baseline while being 50 times computationally more efficient.
+It can be utilized from the early stages of training to protect vulnerable samples before they are memorized by the model.